Planning Your American Studies Minor

 The Senior Seminar

 In the fall of your senior year, you must enroll in the course designated as the American Studies Senior Seminar.
 The topic of the seminar, an interdisciplinary course housed in one of the major cooperating departments, varies every year.
-For Fall 2014, the seminar will be taught by Min Song of the English Department.
+For Fall 2015, the seminar will be taught by Adam Lewis of the English department.
 The course is required for completion of the minor; admissions will be by permission of the instructor or the director of the American Studies Program.

 Introduction to American Studies (ENGL 2277) offers an introduction to topics, approaches, and methods in the field of American Studies.
 This course is now required in order to minor in American Studies.
 Although you can take ENGL 2277 any time before graduation (it's not a prerequisite for taking other courses in the minor), if you are considering registering for the minor you are strongly urged to take it as soon as is possible.
 (It also remains strongly recommended, but not required, for students who registered for the minor under the old requirement rules, before October 28, 2014.)
 Some seats will be set aside for American Studies minors; if you can't get into the course by registering online, you can secure them by permission of the instructor.